Laserbolt/Bluej-Themes/README.md

 <br>
 <br>
 > [!WARNING]
-> This method is only advisable for older computers or if the above method fails
+> This method is only advisable for older computers (Windows 8 or below) or if the above method fails

 1\.
 Click on `Code` at the top-right corner of this page and select `Download ZIP` from the dropdown menu.
 2. Go to your` Downloads` folder, right-click `Bluej-Theme-Hub.zip`, and select `Extract here`.